mibuhari/Kotlin-based-Exoplayer-Android-APP-with-PIP-and-Notification/README.md

      - MediaSession is used to provide various details to the media player, like meta data, handling keys, etc.
    - Sometimes the audio/media buttons like play, pause and others are not visible.
 How to handle this?
      - playerView.setUseController(true)
+   - What is the solution for the error "HLS video playback throws "Unexpected runtime error" after video complete : "E/ExoPlayerImplInternal: Playback error""?
+     - This is an ExoPlayer related error.
+Please make sure to update your ExoPlayer.
    - Playstate in the MediaSession should be updated.
 How could it be done?
      ```
       val mediaController: MediaControllerCompat = mediaSession.getController()